rltyty/BBS24x7/README.md

 Put the tmux launch script in cron table, and schedule it to run at every 2 hours for example.
 Everytime when the script starts, it will examine if the BBS session exists and all login connections are alive.
-If not, it will kill the dirty session if needed and create a new one.
+If not, it will kill the broken Tmux session and create a new one.

 Requirements